-Sajjad Anwar is a Bangalore based cartographer and programmer.
-He works in the research, design and development of data infrastructure, analytics and infographics.
+Sajjad Anwar is a cartographer and programmer based in Bangalore, India.
 He hearts maps and often makes one.
 Most often, he is found in the company of other technologists, social activists and researchers in education, human rights and policy making.

-Currently, he is on a break after 3 years at Mapbox - building the foundation of their operations in Bangalore, setting up the Data team, and building data processing and productivity tools.
+Currently, he is leading development and strategy at Development Seed on making open data and tools more accessible to governments and institutions, and working closely with OpenStreetMap.
+Previously, he was at Mapbox - building the foundation of their operations in Bangalore, setting up the Data team, and building data processing and productivity tools.

 He enjoys running workshops and speaking at conferences on topics of data, mapping and story telling.